Corona-Studio/ProjBobcat/README.md

 ## NativeAOT (ahead-of-time compilation) Support

 ProjBobcat provides full support for [NativeAot](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).
 Native AOT apps start up very quickly and use less memory.
 Users of the application can run it on a machine that doesn't have the .NET runtime installed.
-If you want to use NativeAot in your project, please switch your target framework to **net7.0 or higher**.

 ## Multi-Platform Support